CanonicalLtd/maas-docs/en/nodes-scripts.md

 - `results`: A dictionary of results.
 The key may map to a results key defined as embedded YAML within the script.
 The value of each result must be a string or a list of strings.

-## Automatically Selecting Scripts by Hardware

-When selecting multiple machines in the [web UI][maas-scripts] scripts which specify the `for_hardware` field will only run on matching machines.
-To automatically run a script when 'Update firmware' or 'Configure HBA' is selected the script must be tagged with 'update_firmware' or 'configure_hba'.

-Scripts selected by tag in the [command line][maas-scripts-cli] which specify the `for_hardware` field will only run on matching hardware.

 ## Upload procedure